MarGul/collection-app/README.md

-# collection-app
-Simple AngularJS 2.0 Collection app
+Simple collection-app written with AngularJS 2.0.